reflex-dev/reflex-web/blog/2024-12-05-reflex-cloud.md

 Today we're launching [Reflex Cloud](/hosting), a unified platform for deploying and managing Reflex apps.

 We released our [open-source framework]({constants.GITHUB_URL}) with a goal to simplify web development - anyone who knows Python should be able to turn their ideas into web apps.
-Today thousands of teams now use Reflex for their data/AI apps, internal tools, and customer-facing web apps.
+Today thousands of teams use Reflex for their data/AI apps, internal tools, and customer-facing web apps.

 With Reflex Cloud we're extending that same simplicity to hosting.
-We will set up your infrastructure and in a few minutes your app will be live to share with the world.
+Just `reflex deploy`, and in a few minutes your app will be live to share with the world.

 ```python eval
 animated_box(relative=True)
 ```

 Our free tier lets you deploy your first app at no cost.
-We're also introducing **Pro**, **Team**, and **Enterprise** tiers with additional features like larger instance sizes, custom domains, and website analytics.
+We're also introducing **Pro**, **Team**, and **Enterprise** tiers with additional features like one-click auth, custom domains, and on-premise hosting.

 ## What's Included